imgiri/SalesforceScenarios/4. Primary Contact Update/README.md

 1. Create a custom field of type Checkbox on the Contact Object named “Primary Contact (API name : Primary_Contact__c with default value false)”.

+2. Whenever a related contact is being created, the checkbox value should be marked true for the very first contact which will be created or already created.

 Cover the appropriate trigger context variables(Insert, Update, Delete, and Undelete).